|

 SWCPC 2

-ranch life in Roberts County, Texas, that include portraits and photos of ranch dwellings
+life in Roberts County, Texas, and including portraits and photos of ranch

-farmers and, later, were involved in the 1926 oil boom in Pampa, Texas.
-Paul (Mickey)
+stock farmers and, later, were involved in the 1926 oil boom in Pampa, Texas.

 Lee, Amy Freeman